NPacha/Letter_Scramble/README.md

 * MVP Three
 * 3. Commits to github every day
 * MVP Four
-* .4 A README.md file with explanations of the technologies used, the approach taken, a link to your live site, installation instructions, unsolved problems, etc.
+* 4. A README.md file with explanations of the technologies used, the approach taken, a link to your live site, installation instructions, unsolved problems, etc.

 #### Stretch goals

 * Stretch goals ONE
-* 1. Incorporate CSS and positioning into the app ex. numbers display randomly into a circle, etc.
+  1. Incorporate CSS and positioning into the app ex. numbers display randomly into a circle, etc.
 * Stretch goals Two
-* 2. User has ability to play again after the first game is done
+  2. User has ability to play again after the first game is done
 * Stretch goals Three
-* 3. Incorporate animations
+  3. Incorporate animations
-* Stretch goals Four

 ## Challenges: